kunrad/ajo_response/README.md

 # Number of apps
 In each of the dep files contains the deployment manifest files, HorizontalScalling manifest files and Services manifest files all attached as one kubernetes manifest files.
-Also in our deployment file we implemented a RllingUpdate strategy which ensures the applications uses a canary approach to deployments.
+Also in our deployment file we implemented a RollingUpdate strategy which ensures the applications uses a canary approach to deployments.

+# View Application
+in order to view the Nodejs response kubectl port-forward -n ajo deployment/nodebackend 3000:3000

+to view the goland response
+Because, the golang app sends its response through the teminal, the best approach is to get it through the terminal

+kubectl get pods --all-namespaces | grep client

+to copy any of the running pods name

+kubectl logs -n ajo client***

+# Install the apps directly using the kubectl approach

+Kubectl apply -f namespaces
+kubectl apply -f workloads